samboy/MaraDNS/README.md

    provide bug fixes and other basic maintenance unless I’m getting paid.

-   Since MaraDNS is open sourced, there is nothing stopping anyone from forking this repository and implementing new features; I ask such users to please not call any such forks “MaraDNS”.
+   Since MaraDNS is open source, there is nothing stopping anyone from forking this repository and implementing new features; I ask such users to please not call any such forks “MaraDNS”.